apache/cordova-docs/www/docs/en/dev/guide/platforms/android/plugin.md

 cordova.requestPermissions(this, 0, permissions);
 ```

 This requests the permissions specified in the array.
-It's a good idea to provide a publicly accessible permissions array since this can be used by plugins that use your plugin as a
+It's a good idea to provide a publicly accessible `permissions` array since this can be used by plugins that use your plugin as a
 dependency, although this is not required.

 ## Debugging Android Plugins

 Android debugging can be done with either Eclipse or Android Studio, although Android
-studio is recommended.
+Studio is recommended.
 Since Cordova-Android is currently used as a library project,
 and plugins are supported as source code, it is possible to debug the Java code inside
 a Cordova application just like a native Android application.